Posted on March 6, 2017 by

 Let’s face it: national parks are hands-down the most epic destinations to go paddle boarding.

-Out of the 59 National Parks in the United States, we filtered through each one to find the most stellar destinations to fulfill your paddle board dreams.
+59 National Parks in the United States, we filtered through each one to find the most stellar destinations to fulfill your paddle board dreams.
 For each park, we give you the low-down on the best places to paddle, best time(s) to visit and the best places to stay.

-Witness quintessential New England, paddle boarding at Acadia National Park.
+Acadia National Park.
 Paddle around the rugged Atlantic coastline of Mount Desert Island and enjoy the sparkling backdrops of myriad islands, coves, open oceans and mountains.
 Inland at Acadia, enjoy the park’s majestic fresh water lakes surrounded by furry green pine trees and open fields.

 Best places to paddle board: